 SEEL Target Texts

-I will peek to see if he comes to the cheese.
+I peek to see if it will come to the cheese.

 Sometimes I Say, “EEK!”

 Or feel a creepy spider web that I can’t see.